ADGEfficiency/adgefficiency.github.io/_posts/2022-03-23-elexon-api-uk-electricity-grid-data-with-python.md

 ## Scraping the Elexon API

 Let's start by *requesting* data from the Elexon API.
-We do this by making a HTTP *request* to a URL.
+We do this by making a *HTTP request* to a URL.

-The Elexon API documentation specifies how we need to format this URL:
+The Elexon API documentation specifies how we need to format our URL:

 <img src="/assets/elexon/f2.png" alt="drawing" width="512" align="center"/>

-We will need to specify a few things to get the data we want - the *report name* (like `B1770`), use our own *API key*, set the *settlement date* (like `2020-01-01`) we want and specify the *data format* we get back (either XML or CSV).
+We will need to specify a few things to get the data we want - the *report name* (like `B1770`), our  *API key*, the *settlement date* (like `2020-01-01`) and the *data format* we want back (either XML or CSV).

 The API key (which you can get through the Elexon portal) is a *secret* - it will not end up as part of our codebase (or this blog post!).

-One way to manage our secret is to create a file `secret.py`, which we can import from in other Python scripts:
+One way to manage secrets is to create a file `secret.py`, which we can import from in other Python scripts:

 ```python
 #  secret.py